roderickmackenzie/matlab_robot_buggy/WS1/worksheet_1.md

 |  M3 plastic nuts       |  x5       |
 |  M3 nuts           |  x18      |
 |  Plastic hex supports   |  x6      |

-It should contain the following items:
-1. , 1.
-Red bank of switches, 1.
-5v Voltage regulator, 1.
-Bank of LEDs, Many Batteries,1.
-SD card, 1.
-Raspberry PI, 1.
-Raspberry PI holder, 4.
-Buggy wheels, 4.
-Metal supports, 1.
-USB cable, 8. motor brackets, lots of wires, 1. screwdriver, 1.
-3D printed camera holder, lots of resistors, 1. x4 AA battery holder, 1 x8 AA battery holder, 1. battery clip, 1. on/off switch, 1.
-Raspberry PI camera, lots of junction boxes.

-In in 4 weeks time, you will have to dissemble your buggy and return the kit in the same state that it has been given to you in.

 Raspberry Pi set-up